Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

 There’s just so much to discover in Devon; From the stunning ancient landscapes of Dartmoor and Exmoor National parks, to the beautiful coastal villages and towns of Dartmouth, Lynton, Lymouth, and the village of Clovelly, where no cars are allowed, experience travel as it used to be on the South Devon Steam Railway and tread in the footsteps of the past when we visit famous Buckfast Abbey which is still an active monastery, as well as historic Hartland Abbey and magnificent RHS Rosemoor.
 We also learn more about the skilled artisans of the area, with a visit to the UK’s last remaining glass workshop at Dartington Crystal, a wine tasting and tour of a local vineyard.
 We stay in Barnstaple charmingly situated along the banks of the river Taw, an ancient and still thriving market town now the ‘capital’ of North Devon and the perfect base to explore from.

-Whether you prefer to make your own way to your four-star hotel or have our Travel Concierge help with arrangements, our tour begins in the charming North Devon town of Barnstaple.
+Our tour begins in the charming North Devon town of Barnstaple.
 The afternoon check in allows you to make yourself acquainted with your homely surroundings; a country house style hotel along the River Taw which provides the perfect base for exploring the Devonshire Coast and Dartmoor.
 After plenty of time to explore the local shops and historic pannier market, tonight dinner is included in the award-winning AA rosette restaurant.

 After breakfast, our exploration of North Devon begins.
 We hug the coastal path on our journey, driving out towards the sea and passing Croyde and Woolacombe bay before arriving at our destination of Lynton and Lynmouth.
 Nestled where Exmoor meets the sea, these picturesque villages are connected by the cliff railway the highest and steepest fully water powered Victorian railway in the world.